OhMyGuus/BetterCrewLink/README.md

  - For issues with this fork u can message me on discord (ThaGuus#2140) and I will do my best to resolve it.

-  -  To get the most of BetterCrewLink use the voice server`https://bettercrewl.ink`
+  -  To get the most of BetterCrewLink use the voice server: <a href="https://bettercrewl.ink">`https://bettercrewl.ink`</a>

 </p>
 <a href="https://discord.gg/qDqTzvj4SH"> <img src="https://i.imgur.com/XpnBhTW.png" width="150px" /> </a>